Intelligent Computer Solutions Releases the New Generation Rapid Image Forensic Duplicators

 The New Generation of Multi-Drive Forensic Duplicators delivers High Speed Acquisition speeds; multiple drive interface support and flexible High Speed Image Upload capabilities

-CHATSWORTH, Calif. - Intelligent Computer Solutions (ICS), the innovators of the High Speed, Hard Drive Forensic and IT Image MASSter™ Data Duplication product lines, announces the release of the Rapid Image™ Forensic Line of Hard Drive Duplicators.
+CHATSWORTH, CA.--Intelligent Computer Solutions (ICS), the innovators of the High Speed, Hard Drive Forensic and IT Image MASSter™ Data Duplication product lines, announces the release of the Rapid Image™ Forensic Line of Hard Drive Duplicators.

+“One of the challenges faced today by many Computer Forensic Investigators is to quickly acquire and store data from a high quantity of ‘Suspect Drives,’”

 The Rapid Image Forensic Line of Data Acquisition stations are designed to facilitate the High Volume of Forensic Data Acquisition projects required by today’s Forensic Lab Environment.
 Investigators can simultaneously capture up to 10 Suspect drives to 10 individual Evidence drives with minimal effect on performance.
 The units also support sequentially capturing and uploading data from up to 20 Suspect drives to a Storage Area Network for archiving, sharing or future analysis.
 The unit can utilize either one of the two 1Gbit Ethernet connections or the optional 10GbitEthernet NIC card for uploading speeds of up to 4.7GB/min.
 The process of Uploading data can be automated without the need of starting multiple acquisition operations.
 The unit is designed with today’s advanced drive controller technology which can take advantage of drives which support 6Gbps transfer rates.